wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-with-cdn.md

       ...
     </system.webServer>

-Once you do this, all static files in your Azure web app will observe the same rule in your CDN cache.
+Once you do this, all static files in your Azure Website will observe the same rule in your CDN cache.
 For more granular control of cache settings, add a *Web.config* file into a folder and add your settings there.
 For example, add a *Web.config* file to the *\Content* folder and replace the content with the following XML:

 	<?xml version="1.0"?>
 	<configuration>